 - Retain Experienced Legal Counsel As Soon As Possible

 If your injuries are minor and the circumstances of the accident are fairly straightforward, then you might be OK to deal with the insurance company on your own.
-But, if you sustained moderate to severe injuries and/or there are other complications, such as a question over who was at fault, then you should not only retain an attorney, but do so right away.
+But, if you sustained moderate to severe injuries and/or there are other complications, such as a question over who was at fault, then you should not only retain a WV car accident lawyer but do so right away.

 The Masters Law Firm, L.C., Team Is Here To Help

-At The Masters Law Firm, L.C., our experienced car wreck lawyers understand that being involved in an accident can be a traumatic experience, especially if you suffered severe injuries.
+At The Masters Law Firm, L.C., our experienced team understands that being involved in an accident can be a traumatic experience, especially if you suffered severe injuries.
 If you have been injured and need help navigating the claims process, we can help.
 We offer free consultations and always work on a contingency fee basis.
 To learn more about how we can help you, please call our law firm directly at 304-371-7894.
 You may also visit our Charleston office in person or fill out our online form to send us an email.